getsentry/sentry-docs/src/docs/product/performance/resources.md

 ## Prerequisites and Limitations

 The resource pages are only available for frontend JavaScript projects with performance monitoring enabled.
-Currently only JavaScript, CSS and certain resources that are initiated by CSS (such as fonts), are supported.
+Currently only JavaScript, CSS, Images, and certain resources that are initiated by CSS (such as fonts), are supported.

 For the best experience, we recommend enabling automatic instrumentation via the `BrowserTracing` integration for your frontend project to see resource performance data.
 This is supported for the following JavaScript platforms: